kuyawa/Dixy/Readme.md

 ## Rules

 There is only one simple rule.
-In Dixy, everything is a dictionary<srting:string> and the content is parsed line by line, then each line is split in two by the first colon ( : ) and each side becomes a key and a value.
+In Dixy, everything is a dictionary [string:string] and the content is parsed line by line, then each line is split in two by the first colon ( : ) and each side becomes a key and a value.
 If there is no value on the right side then the property is considered a new dictionary.
 For nil values and to avoid converting a scalar into a dictionary we will use the question mark ( ? ) like:

 ```
 RockStar: